 Not Just the Waterpark Capital of the World

 Chances are you’ve been to the Wisconsin Dells once or twice.
 The Dells is the ultimate destination when it comes to combining nostalgia with the most modern and cutting edge innovation in water parks, resorts, destination spas and golf.
 But whether your visit was last year or last decade, a few things in the Dells remain the same.

 Another Dells favorite is the Tommy Bartlett Water Ski Show, which has dazzled visitors on Lake Delton for six decades.
-This show might be over 60 years old, but they are still 90 minutes of action packed fun and excitement.
+This show might be more than 60 years old, but they are still 90 minutes of action packed fun and excitement.
 With a mix of trick skiing, barefooting, jumps, flips, and even a hangglider stunt, jaw dropping doesn’t even begin to describe each performance.
-The shows run in the summer, seven days a week at 4:30 p.m. and 8:30 p.m. through Labor Day.
+The shows run all summer through Labor Day.

 The Traditional Northwoods Vacation

 Nothing says Wisconsin vacation like a quintessential trip “up north.”
 Travelers have been making their way to northern Wisconsin for decades.
 Perhaps you remember the following activities from when you were a kid.
 And likely you’ll still enjoy them now.